Suicide of Taipei First Girls' High School students (1994)

 The suicide of two Taipei First Girls' High School students (1994年北一女中學生自殺事件) happened in Yilan County, Taiwan in 1994.
-The two school girls were called Lin Qinghui and Shi Jiya, Grade 2.
+The two school girls were called Lin Qinghui (林青慧) and Shi Jiya (石濟雅), Grade 2.
 They went together to a motel in Su'ao Town, Yilan County and committed suicide by burning charcoal with insufficient ventilation.
 Their bodies as well as the suicide note were found by the motel staff at noon on 25 July 1994.
 The staff then called the police.
 The suicide of the two school girls was one of the biggest social news events of the year in Taiwan.
 There was no clue found about the motivation of the suicides in the suicide note.
 Their parents also thought they had no reason to do so.
 News media once speculated that the tragedy resulted from the complex feelings of being lesbians.
 A respondent claimed in an interview that they saw handwriting that looked like they belonged to the two girls on the walls of the third floor of the school’s gymnasium, that was referred to by the students as “a good place to have a date”.
 The writing allegedly said, “This society does not allow things like this to happen, my feelings for you are deep, but this society does not allow it.”

 Background

 Lin Qinghui (18-year-old, Taipei County, Xinzhuang City) and Shi Jiya (17-year-old, Taipei City) were second year students at Taipei First Girls' High School.
 They were both in a gifted science class called the Liang (14th) class.
 Jiya Shi was the conductor of the school orchestra and had a good academic record.
 The school planned on sending her to participate in the International Mathematical Olympiad.
 Qinghui Lin was a member of the school basketball team and also a talented chemistry student.
-The two girls were good friends and planned to undertake individual studies with by professors of Chemistry and Mathematics in National Taiwan University over the upcoming holiday.
+The two girls were good friends and planned to undertake individual studies with professors of Chemistry and Mathematics at National Taiwan University over the upcoming holiday.

 On 23 July 1994, the two girls left home for Jindu Motel in front of Su'ao Station of Yilan County.
 At noon on 25 July, the motel staff found their bodies in the bathroom together with a suicide note.
 When Liao Songyun, the prosecutor, and Dong Xirong, the medical examiner of Yilan District Prosecutors Office, came to the spot, they found burned charcoal in the bathroom; the door and window had been sealed.
 There was no sign of a struggle or poison.
 They died of carbon monoxide poisoning and asphyxia.
 The prosecutor deduced that the two girls committed suicide together late at night on 23 July.